aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02b_object_detection.rst

 .. note::

-    Object Detection training pipeline requires a Nvidia GPU with CUDA support to run
+    Object Detection training pipeline requires an Nvidia GPU with CUDA support to run

 .. _detection-config-files-mainconfig: